What are the advantages over conventional prostate biopsy techniques?

 What happens during the procedure?

 After the general or spinal anaesthetic has been given, your legs will be placed in special supports, which allow the surgeon to reach the skin behind your testicles.
-Dr Nathan will examine the prostate through the back passage (anus) before inserting the ultrasound probe, which is covered by a protective sheath, into the rectum.
+After cleaning your gential area with an antiseptic, Dr Nathan will usually perform a cystoscopy to inspect the internal anatomy of the urethra, prostate and bladder.
+Then, Dr Nathan will examine the prostate through the back passage (anus) before inserting the ultrasound probe, which is covered by a protective sheath, into the rectum.
 This probe is as wide as a man’s thumb and approximately 4 inches long.
 The robot (Biobot iSR'obot™ Mona Lisa) then controls the ultrasound probe, and adjusts the trajectory and depth of the biopsy needle to target areas of suspected prostate cancer seen on your pre-operative MRI scan.
 Biopsies may also be taken from surrounding, apparently normal areas of the prostate, to make sure there is no cancerous involvement.

 The biopsy needle, which is 1mm thick, is inserted into the prostate through 2 tiny puncture sites on the skin of the perineum (area beind scrotum).
 After the biopsies have been done, a dressing will be applied to the perineum.
-The puncture sites will seal quickly and dressing can be take of when you get home.
+The puncture sites will seal quickly and the dressing can be taken off when you get home.

 What happens immediately after the procedure?